 Survey of Santa Clara & San Mateo Nonprofit Space and Facilities

 NCG is conducting a survey to gain a deeper understanding of the physical spaces that nonprofits use in San Mateo and Santa Clara counties, and if and/or how they are dealing with displacement due to increases in the cost of office space.
 The findings of this survey will help Northern California Grantmakers’ Nonprofit Displacement Project develop a more cohesive, data-driven approach to developing policy and funding responses to this problem, and keep this issue on the radar of policy makers, government, and companies.
-If you have non-profit partners located in San Mateo or Santa Clara counties, please share this survey with them.
+NCG will share the results of this survey in the fall of 2018.

 - East Bay Times, Januay 12, 2018: How a new website could help Bay Area nonprofits find affordable space

 - The Mercury News, January 10, 2018: San Jose Approves Japantown arts center

 - Fast Company, January 3, 2018: Creating “A Service Economy That Actually Serves People, And A Justice System That Is Actually Just”